This-Is-Prince/agent-other-sdks/docs/debridge.md

 Description: Get a quote for bridging tokens between chains.

 Example prompts:
-- "How much will it cost to bridge 100 USDC from Ethereum to Base?"
+- "How much will it cost to bridge 100 USDC from Base to Polygon?"
-- "Get a quote for transferring 50 USDT from Polygon to Arbitrum"
+- "Get a quote for transferring 50 USDT from Polygon to BNB Chain"
-- "What's the fee for bridging 25 ETH from Base to Optimism?"
+- "What's the fee for bridging 25 DAI from Base to Polygon?"
-- "Show me the gas cost for moving USDC from Ethereum to Avalanche"
+- "Show me the gas cost for moving USDC from Base to BNB Chain"
-- "Calculate fees for transferring 1000 USDC from Base to Polygon"
+- "Calculate fees for transferring 1000 LINK from Polygon to Base"

 ### Create Bridge Order